jcolag/entropy-arbitrage/2020-04-02-trek-menagerie-2.md

  > **KEEPER**: From a fable you once heard in childhood.

-The suggestion, there, seems to be that humans now treat Christian thinking about [Hell](https://en.wikipedia.org/wiki/Hell) or Gehenna (γέεννα), similar to how we treat Greek or Roman mythology, a source of stories for children.
+The suggestion, there, seems to be that humans now treat Christian thinking about {% wiki Hell|Hell|en %} or Gehenna (γέεννα), similar to how we treat Greek or Roman mythology, a source of stories for children.

  > PIKE; I can't help either one of us if you won't give me a chance.
 Now, you told me once they used illusions as a narcotic.
 They couldn't repair the machines left by their ancestors.
 Is that why they want us, to build a colony of slaves?

 So, Pike is fine with slaves if he's the one buying and selling them, as he discussed in the previous epsiode (and as we'll see again, shortly), but objects to breeding them for other people.
 That's...telling.

-Meanwhile, the matte painting behind the picnic is suggestive of a futuristic city, particularly with the cross between a gazebo and a yurt in the mid-ground and skyscrapers that appear similar to the Eiffel Tower (or a giant rocket) and the [Sydney Opera House](https://en.wikipedia.org/wiki/Sydney_Opera_House) further back.
+Meanwhile, the matte painting behind the picnic is suggestive of a futuristic city, particularly with the cross between a gazebo and a yurt in the mid-ground and skyscrapers that appear similar to the Eiffel Tower (or a giant rocket) and the {% wiki Sydney_Opera_House|Sydney Opera House|en %} further back.
 Presumably, given the presence of the horse, this is Pike's "small town" he was thinking about retiring to, where he'd ride out for picnics.

  > **MENDEZ**: They're like animals, vicious, seductive.
 They say no human male can resist them.